Important Types of Content to Reach Google Position Zero

 Content creation

-The downside of creating content about what, who, and when questions are often quickly answered in one or two lines.
+The downside of creating content about what, who, and when questions is that they are often quickly answered in one or two lines.
 Users looking for answers to these questions may be satisfied with this Answer and may not want to click on the link, and your CTR will decrease.
-On the other hand, how and why are questions quickly identifying the answers to solid questions.
+On the other hand, how and why are questions that quickly identify the answers to solid questions.

 Definitions

-Another type of question that creates great comparative content is implicit questions.
+Another type of question that generates great comparative content is the implicit question.
 Voice search users often ask for complete sentences, but users who work through mobile and desktop browsers are more likely to look for fixed words and phrases.
 Although these questions are not formulated like questions, they are categorized as guaranteed; for example, someone who searches for CTR is likely to ask, “What is CTR?”

 CTR measurement